THE HISTORY OF

 While it was sad to leave the old church, our new building represents another major milestone in St Nicholas’ growth in ministry and outreach.
 In keeping with the church’s heritage, some of the original furnishings have been incorporated into the new building, proudly displayed and used in our worship services.

 In June 2004, Reverend Nash retired from full-time ministry after 43 years of service in the Anglican Church.
 Fortunately, Chaplain Donald Lawton, Mission to Seafarers, Halifax, who resided in the area, was available to lead us during the summer months, until a new rector was selected by Bishop Hiltz.

 In September 2004, The Reverend Jane Reid was appointed to lead St Nicholas and with a subsequent Diocesan “Growth in Ministry” grant, she commenced full-time ministry in May 2005.
-With Jane’s guidance, Diocesan support and God’s will, we look forward to planning Phase II of St Nicholas Church in the not-too-distant future.
+With Jane’s guidance, Diocesan support, and God’s will, we look forward to planning Phase II of St Nicholas Church.

 In the Fall of 2008 Phase II of the St. Nicholas Church was completed with the opening of the new sanctuary side of the building.
 Rev. Jane Reid finished her term in the Spring of 2009 and Rev. Baxter Parks came on as an interim minister.
 During his short time in the parish, he helped St. Nicholas that the shiny new building they had was a treasure not to keep perfect, but a space that they needed to wear out for Jesus.
 It was under this wisdom that Rev. Tammy Hodge joined them as rector.
 She was ordained a deacon on her first day in the parish October 15, 2009 and later priested on December 6th 2009 – fittingly on the feast of St. Nicholas Day.